Open-Hexagon/oh3ui/README.md

 - Scroll regions expect that all cursor data structures have returned to their original states from when scroll.start was called when scroll.finish is called.
 Not honoring this assumption is undefined behavior.
 - Keyboard navigation cell and mouse sensor IDs need to remain assigned to the same elements between frames for keyboard and mouse interaction to function.
 (This may be a problem when the layout of a page suddenly changes, but the error will only last one frame.)
-  - A good practive is to make elements always use the same amount of cell and sensor IDs even if they don't actually need them all.
+  - A good practice is to make elements always use the same amount of cell and sensor IDs even if they don't actually need them all.

 ## Requirements